Special Economic Zone (SEZ): A New Gateway for Global Investment

 0% Customs Duties

-Businesses established in SEZ are subject to SEZ 0% customs duties on capital equipment and inputs within the zones.
+Businesses established in an SEZ are subject to 0% customs duties on capital equipment and inputs within the zones.
 Through this, companies can reduce upfront investment costs and enhance supply chain efficiency, particularly for manufacturing and logistics-focused businesses.

 All these financial benefits create a highly attractive business ecosystem for all types of companies, from multinational corporations and SMEs to growth-stage technology firms alike.